Categories: Undergraduate Courses

 Undergraduate Curriculum Map

-Undergraduate Curriculum Maps The project-based undergraduate programs are built on a foundation in fundamental design, ethical awareness, and liberal arts.
-In the upper division, students are empowered through engagement with the profession within and beyond the classroom through a rich array of field trips, firm visits, networking events, and internship opportunities.
-Our rigorous design…
+Undergraduate Curriculum MapB.
+Arch Fundamental design, ethical awareness, and liberal arts prepare students for the upper division courses in which students engage with the profession within and beyond the classroom through a rich array of field trips, firm visits, networking events, and internship opportunities.
+Our rigorous design studio curriculum prepares students to contribute meaningfully to…

 Image